 These are only a very FEW examples of practical life learning experiences we had in our classroom.

 13. Damper baking.
-This activity was on-demand ALL THE TIME.
+This activity was in demand all the time.
 We were very fortunate to have a mini oven in our classroom.
 On the wall, children could see a step-by-step presentation of the damper-making process and had access to all the ingredients.

 After that child could enjoy their damper with a choice of butter or jam.

 Taking care of the classroom.
 Children were encouraged to sweep the floor and their table after each mealtime.

-- Plant dusting – taught children great hand control and being gentle with the living things.
+Plant dusting – taught children great hand control and to be gentle with living things.

-- Taking care of the classroom pet – changing newspapers, cleaning feeding dishes, replacing food and water.
+Taking care of the classroom pet – changing newspapers, cleaning and feeding dishes, replacing food and water.